VMI Keydets football: Traditions

 VMI chose a kangaroo to represent the school as a mascot in 1947, when two cheerleaders saw one on a magazine cover and thought how "uncommon the animal was as a mascot".
 Originally the kangaroo was named TD Bound, but later changed to Moe at an unknown time.
 VMI is one of four colleges with a marsupial mascot.
-Zippy of Akron is the one other school with a kangaroo mascot.
+Zippy of Akron and Kasey of UMKC are other schools with a kangaroo mascot.